Vehicle registration plates of Hong Kong: Auction of numbers

-From 1973, the Transport Department of the Hong Kong government conducts auctions to sell numbers.
+Since 1973, the Transport Department of the Hong Kong government has conducted auctions to sell numbers.
 Currently, auctions are usually on Saturdays and sometimes on Sundays, and there are about two auctions per month.
 Numbers sold must be assigned to a car registered in the name of the buyer of the number within 12 months from the date of auction.
 The car can be an existing car of the buyer, or a car purchased from someone else after the auction, or a brand new car to be purchased after the auction.
 The Transport Department can advise whether a number has been allocated.

 Auction of special registration marks

 A special registration mark obtained in an auction is not transferable, that is to say, the number can be used only on vehicles registered under the name of the buyer.
 Transferring a special registration mark from one vehicle to another is permitted provided that they are both owned by the same person.
 Sale or transfer of vehicles bearing a special registration mark to someone else would lose that special registration mark.
 If the buyer is assigned the special registration mark to a vehicle, and later dies, the special registration mark cannot be transferred together with the vehicle to his heirs.
 Therefore, it is very important to consider in whose name one should buy a special registration mark in an auction.
 The use of a limited liability company as the buyer gets around the non-transferable restriction because of its perpetual succession and the ability to transfer the company shares.